tokio-rs/tokio/README.md

 asynchronous applications with the Rust programming language.
 At a high level, it provides a few major components:

-* A multi threaded, work-stealing based task [scheduler].
+* A multithreaded, work-stealing based task [scheduler].
 * A [reactor] backed by the operating system's event queue (epoll, kqueue, IOCP, etc...).
 * Asynchronous [TCP and UDP][net] sockets.